yanjie1017/webdev/02_netflix_landing_modified/README.md

 # 02: Modified Netflix Landing Page Clone (SG 2021 version)

-Build on Project 01.
-Different designs in the main content.
+Build on Project 01 based on the design of SG 2021 version.
+Website is made responsive with media queries.

 ![](info/img1.png)